Retailer Spotlight: Outdoor Gear Exchange in Burlington, Vermont

 Outdoor Gear Exchange (OGE) in Burlington, Vermont, is on fire.
 It was recently accepted into Grassroots Outdoor Alliance, the elite group of specialty outdoor retailers.
 It’s only a few likes away from scoring 13,000 followers on Facebook.
 And it just wrapped up its very own short-form film series, More Than You Think, which follows a group of East Coast women pushing each other on challenging backcountry ski trips.

 Donohue says it’s important to recognize long-term employees and add incentives towards consistent employment.
-“You can’t pay high school kids minimum wage and make that a long-term strategy,” says Donohue.
-“You have to do more to invest in retaining good staff.
+“You can’t pay high school kids minimum wage and make that a long-term strategy,” said Donohue.
+“You have to do more to invest in retaining good staff.”

-“Like all retailers right now, we’re trying to figure out our digital versus physical path,” says Donohue.
-“We use video to convey our expertise, engage our customers, share our stories, and inspire people.
+“Like all retailers right now, we’re trying to figure out our digital versus physical path,” said Donohue.
+“We use video to convey our expertise, engage our customers, share our stories, and inspire people.”